berkeley-deep-learning/cs294-131-s17/index.md

         Background reading:
         <ul>
+          <li><a href="">
+            Sequence-to-Sequence Learning as Beam-Search Optimization</a>,
+            by Sam Wiseman and Alexander M. Rush
           <li><a href="https://arxiv.org/abs/1502.05698">
             Towards AI-Complete Question Answering: A Set of Prerequisite Toy Tasks</a>, by Jason Weston et al.
           </li>
           <li><a href="https://arxiv.org/abs/1409.0473">
-            Neural Machine Translation by Jointly Learning to Align and Translate</a>
-            by Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio
+            Neural Machine Translation by Jointly Learning to Align and Translate</a>, by Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio
           </li>
         </ul>